'Nervous' Kane scores on Bundesliga debut as Bayern beat Bremen

 "For sure there were a few butterflies, but as always when I get on the pitch, instinct takes over."

+Bremen manager Ole Werner blamed the "clear" loss on a poor start, telling the post-match press conference "we held back too much, we stood too deep."

-Kane's opposing number nine, Germany striker Niclas Fuellkrug said his side's poor first half forced them to take risks in the second.
+Kane's opposing number nine, Germany striker Niclas Fuellkrug, said his side's poor first half forced them to take risks.

 "Against Bayern it's always risky, they have quality and they have speed."